The Basics of B2B Sales Collateral You Need to Know

 Ryder salespersons can use this video as part of sales collateral materials in their presentations to brag about the expertise.
 Besides obvious bragging rights, hosting it on channels such as YouTube and Vimeo helps in potential clients discovering it and reaching out to them to solve their truck maintenance issues.

-What is the B2B Sales Collateral Definition?
+What is A B2B Sales Collateral?

 In the example at the beginning of this blog, it was the collection of sales collateral materials shared by Jean that convinced Nicole to implement a CRM solution.